simonklee/opentui-tex/README.md

 set the outer box size.
 Unicode output clips to the available cells without wrapping mathematical rows.

-When you assign `formula.formula`, `TexRenderable` installs synchronous Unicode output.
+When you assign to `formula.formula`, `TexRenderable` installs synchronous Unicode output.
 With the built-in Unicode backend, this is the final result.
-Other backends run next; a native result replaces the preview with an image in the same `TexRenderable`.
+Other backends run next.
+A native result replaces the preview with an image in the same `TexRenderable`.

 `formula.whenReady()` tracks replacement requests.
 It resolves after